-Bergen County Child Support Lawyer
+Bergen County Child Support Lawyer Near You

 Have you been ordered to pay child support but feel overwhelmed by the amount?
 You may be overpaying if your circumstances have changed.
 It could also be possible that the child support order was not accurately calculated.

-At Arons & Solomon, P.A., we understand parents who want to take care of their kids, but also do not want to be taken advantage of.
+If your child’s situation has changed since the court originally awarded child support, you may feel like your child isn’t getting the financial support they deserve.
+We understand parents who want to take care of their kids, but also do not want to be taken advantage of.

 How an Experienced Bergen County Family Law Attorney Can Help with Child Support